 Founder/owner of Gia’s Grab & Go

-Cafes, Michelin Restaurants, Cooperate Lunch Catering, Bistros, Brasserries, Hotels
+COOKERY BACKGROUND: Cafes, Michelin Restaurants, Corporate Lunch Catering, Bistros, Brasserries, Hotels

 My name is Augustine Kopa, born and raised in NZ and lived in Rarotonga Cook Islands for 12 years only to come back and raise my young family here for more financial opportunities.I am a qualified swim and day trading coach with experience in the hospitality and hotel industry.
 I have 4 gorgeous children 22, 9, 6 and 5 years old whom I love dearly.